argonne-lcf/dlio_benchmark/docs/source/overview.rst

 emulates deep learning applications using
 **Benchmark Runner**, **Data Generator**, **Format Handler**, and **I/O Profiler** modules.
 These modules utilize state-of-the-art design patterns to build a transparent and extensible framework.
-The DLIO benchmark has been designed with the following goals.
+The `DLIO` benchmark has been designed with the following goals.

-1) **Accurate**: DLIO should be an accurate representation of selected deep learning applications.
+1) **Accurate**: `DLIO` should be an accurate representation of selected deep learning applications.
 It should incorporate all the I/O behavior seen in various configurations of applications, and act as a mini-application that can precisely replay the I/O behavior.

-2) **Configurable**: DLIO should be easily configurable for different scenarios required by the user.
+2) **Configurable**: `DLIO` should be easily configurable for different scenarios required by the user.
 These include features such as different ratio-of-computation to I/O, multi threading for I/O, data operators (e.g., decoding, shuffling, prefetch, and batching), and mechanism to feed data into training.

-3) **Extensible**: DLIO benchmark should allow adding custom data directories and enable easy extensions to the benchmark to incorporate different data formats, data loaders or data generation algorithms.
+3) **Extensible**: `DLIO` benchmark should allow adding custom data directories and enable easy extensions to the benchmark to incorporate different data formats, data loaders or data generation algorithms.
 These changes should not affect the basic benchmark operations.

 ''''''''''''''''''''
-DLIO Code Modules
+`DLIO` Code Modules
 ''''''''''''''''''''
-Below shows the modules of the DLIO code.
+Below shows the modules of the `DLIO` code.

 .. image:: images/dlio.png

 * **Configuration Manager**: the user specifies a YAML file which represents the characteristics of a real workload.
-The configuration manager will load the configuration into DLIO.
+The configuration manager will load the configuration into `DLIO`.

 * **Format Handler**: Format Handler will handle the data read and write for specific data format.

 * **Data Generator**: this is for generating synthetic datasets.
-This eliminates the dependence on real dataset which is typically difficult to get.
-DLIO can generate synthetic data in different formats, different organization and layouts on the storage, such as:
+This eliminates the dependence on real dataset which is typically difficult to get. `DLIO` can generate synthetic data in different formats, different organization and layouts on the storage, such as:

   * Single shared file in which the entire datasets is stored in one file.
   * One samples per file